 The effect of the interface depends on the stress state of the elements on either side.
 If tensile stress normal to the interface dominates then the effect is reduced.
-Conversely, shear locking of elements causes much higher stresses at the interface.
-A check should be made that the shear stress should be low compared to the direct stresses at the interfaces between the yarns and matrix elements.
+Conversely, shear stresses along the stepped interface can cause stress concentrations, as was seen in chapter 4.
+A check should be made that the shear stress should be low compared to the normal stresses at the interfaces between the yarns and matrix elements.

 Another disadvantage of rectangular voxel meshes is their relative inability to capture the yarn cross section geometry accurately.
 They require many more elements than those required in conformal meshes to approximate the cross-section geometry.